spatie/laravel-medialibrary/docs/introduction.md

 weight: 1
 ---

-Medialibrary is a Laravel (5.6 and up) package that can associate all sorts of files with Eloquent models.
+MediaLibrary is a Laravel (5.6 and up) package that can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.

 Here are some quick code examples: